karlfreeman/middleman-deploy/README.md

       deploy.method = :git
     end

-With this default configuration, it will deploy to the "origin/gh-pages" branch of your current repo.
+By default this will deploy to the `gh-pages` branch on the `origin` remote.
+The `build` directory will become a git repo.

 #### These settings are optional.